Evan Meek: Pittsburgh Pirates

 Meek delivered one of his finest performances of the season against the Washington Nationals on June 10, 2010, coming in to relieve Pirates starter Zach Duke with the bases loaded and no outs.
 He quickly forced Willie Harris to line into a double play before retiring Cristian Guzmán, needing only six pitches to get out of the inning with no runs in.
 Due to his excellent work, he was named to the 2010 MLB All Star Game.
 At the time of his selection on July 4, 2010, Meek carried a 4–2 record with a 0.96 ERA, a mark that lead all National League relievers.
 "It's surprising", Meek said.
 "A lot of starters and closers go to the game.
 I've always said there are a lot of great middle relievers out there who deserve to go to the game.
 I think they're overlooked a little bit.
 It's amazing to be selected, an overwhelming feeling."
 Meek was the first Pirate reliever selected who was not a closer since Mace Brown in 1938 – before the closer position emerged.
 The Pirates celebrated his nomination at PNC Park with an 8–5 victory over the visiting Philadelphia Phillies, a game where Meek was the winning pitcher.

 On August 3, 2010, Meek recorded his first career base hit, off fellow reliever Jordan Smith of the Cincinnati Reds.
 Meek finished the 2010 season with a 2.14 ERA, 70 strikeouts, 4 saves, 15 holds, and a 5–4 record, all career-highs.

 After several injuries in 2011, Meek saw a decrease in fastball velocity.

 Meek started the 2012 season with Pittsburgh, but on May 1, Meek was optioned to Triple-A Indianapolis.
-Meek was 0-0 with a 5.59 ERA in 9 games with a .293 opposing batting average.
+Meek was 0–0 with a 5.59 ERA in 9 games with a .293 opposing batting average.
 He was recalled to the Pirates on July 21, 2012, after an injury to reliever Juan Cruz.
 But was sent back down on July 26, to make room for highly anticipated prospect Starling Marté.
 Meek was designated for assignment by the Pirates on September 10, 2012.
 In October 2012, Meek elected minor league free agency.

 Texas Rangers

-Meek spent the 2013 season in the Texas Rangers organization with the Triple-A Round Rock Express.
+On December 6, 2012, Meek signed a minor league contract with the Texas Rangers the deal included an invitation to spring training.
+He elected free agency after the season on November 4.